 Cough medicines can offer relief.
 But we have all stood, dazed and confused in a cold-ridden state, in front of a huge array of cough medicines wondering whick one we may need.
 Well, that will depend on the type of cough you have.

 A chesty, or ‘wet’ cough means phlegm is being produced to help clear the airways.
 Medicines suitable for treating chesty coughs are ones that contain an expectorant, which can help bring up mucus and other material from the lungs, bronchi, and trachea.

 Sometimes, the cough is tickly, comes with a sore throat and keeps us up at night.
 If this sounds like yours, a linctus medicine can form a soothing layer over the inflamed areas of the throat.

 Dry coughs are usually brought on by a cold, flu or irritant, such as fumes or dust.
 They can be really uncomfortable, despite no mucus or phlegm being produced.
-A syrup that contains pholcodine3 can help to reduce the need to cough.

 Try to drink plenty of water, rest in a comfortable environment and you could take ibuprofen1 or paracetamol to help with any pain or fever.

 Book an appointment with your doctor if it lasts longer than three weeks.

 Soothing a sore throat